OptimalBranching/BooleanInference.jl/matrix100/slides-20min.typ

   For complex problems, memory cost is $2^"tree-width"$ — can be exponential

-  *Our Innovation*: Smart "branching" strategy that:
+  *Our Innovation*: Smart "branching" strategy that cuts a large tensor network into multiple smaller ones

-  1. Exploits constraint correlations
-  2. Reduces both time AND space
-  3. Automated discovery of optimal rules
+  Applicable to any contraction of *sparse tensor networks*.
 ])

 #align(center, box(stroke: black, inset: 10pt, fill: yellow.lighten(80%))[